discordjs/guide/guide/oauth2/README.md

 <p class="tip">To maintain security, store the access token server side but associate it with a session ID that you generate for the user.</p>

+## Additional reading

+[RFC 6759](https://tools.ietf.org/html/rfc6749)
+[Discord Docs for OAuth2](https://discordapp.com/developers/docs/topics/oauth2)

 ### Resulting code

 If you want to compare your code to the code we've constructed so far, you can review it over on the GitHub repository [here](https://github.com/discordjs/guide/blob/master/code-samples/oauth/simple-oauth-webserver/).

-## Additional Reading

-[RFC 6759](https://tools.ietf.org/html/rfc6749)
-[Discord Docs for OAuth2](https://discordapp.com/developers/docs/topics/oauth2)